jayarruda/Replay-Media-Slider/README.md

 Displays an informative overlay when content is paused, including media details and playback controls.

 - ### Avatar Generator
-A module that creates and applies user avatars automatically based on their usernames.
+It is a module that automatically generates and applies avatars based on the username or with DiceBear support.

 - ### Advanced settings management
 A user-friendly settings panel makes it easy to configure all features.</summary>